awslabs/LISA/lib/docs/config/custom-branding.md

 ## Theme Customization

-Beyond assets and names, you can customize the visual theme by creating and modifying the `theme.ts` file.
+Beyond assets and names, you can customize the visual theme by creating a custom theme file that overrides the default styling.

 ### Theme File Location

-The `theme.ts` file should be created in the following path:
+LISA contains two theme files:

+**Base Theme (Default):**
 ```
 lib/user-interface/react/src/theme.ts
 ```

-An example theme is provided at:
+This file contains a minimal theme with an empty token configuration and should not be modified directly.

+This theme serves as a fallback if no custom theme is defined and will load the Cloudscape default theming.

+**Custom Theme (Optional):**
 ```
-lib/user-interface/react/src/example_theme.ts
+lib/user-interface/react/src/theme-custom.ts
 ```
+Create this file to define your custom theme.
+This file is gitignored, allowing you to maintain organization-specific branding without committing it to version control.

+When `useCustomBranding: true` is configured, LISA will automatically:
+1. Look for `theme-custom.ts` first
+2. Fall back to `theme.ts` if the custom file doesn't exist
+3. Use Cloudscape's default theme if neither contains customizations

 ### Customizable Theme Elements